Evergreen Campaign for Connection

 Our Bridging Differences featured skills:

-Skill #1: Focus on Individuality, Not Group Identity: According to research when we view people in terms of their own individual tastes and preferences, we feel less threatened by those who might seem “not like us.”
+Skill #1: See the Person, Not the Label: According to research when we view people in terms of their own individual tastes and preferences, we feel less threatened by those who might seem “not like us.”

 View/Download the Illustration

-Skill #2: Seek and Promote Counter-Stereotypical Information: Challenge yourself to go beyond common stereotypes.
+Skill #2: Expand Your Views and Circles: Challenge yourself to go beyond common stereotypes.
 Engage with someone from a different group, or explore content that reveals unexpected narratives.
 This practice not only broadens your perspective but also strengthens connections by replacing superficial judgments with real-world insights.

 View/Download the Illustration